What is food poisoning?

-Food poisoning (also known as food-borne illness) occurs when you eat or drink something that contains harmful germs (bacteria, viruses or parasites).
-Sometimes bacteria produce a toxin in food and it’s the toxin that causes the problem.
+Food poisoning (also known as food-borne illness) occurs when you eat or drink something that contains harmful germs (bacteria, viruses, or parasites).
+Sometimes bacteria produce a toxin in food.
+It’s this toxin that causes the problem.

-Symptoms of food poisoning can begin hours to days after consuming the contaminated food or drink.
-Timing depends in part on the cause of the food poisoning and the amount of food or drink consumed.
+Symptoms of food poisoning can begin hours or days after consuming contaminated food or drink.
+The timing depends in part on the cause of the food poisoning.
+It can also depend on the amount of food or drink you consumed.
 Symptoms may include: